 Question: How is the animal judged?
 Just like a person can be sentenced to death only by a Sanhedrin (tribunal) by 23 judges, so an ox (or any other animal) that kills can be condemned to death by stoning only by a Sanhedrin of twenty-three.
 Chumash

-Discuss: If your animal destroys or damages property, are you responsible for restitution?
+Discuss: If your animal destroys or damages property, should you make restitution for what the animal has destroyed?
 If your animal injuries or kills a person, should you kill the animal?